CISecurity/ROLIE-Extension/README.md

 ## Instructions

 1. Fork or copy this repository
-2. Rename `draft-banghart-mile-rolie-extensiontemplate-00.xml` to whatever you need (in accordance with IETF naming conventions)
+2. Rename `draft-banghart-mile-rolie-extensiontemplate.xml` to whatever you need (in accordance with IETF naming conventions, and so that it matches the pattern described in the make files)
-3. Work your way through the renamed file, following the embedded instructions
-4. Modify this `README.md` file to suit your needs
+3. Modify this `README.md` file to suit your needs
   * Update overview (root paragraph above)
   * Remove these instructions
   * Update "Contributing" section below
+4. Follow the instructions embedded in the file renamed in step 2.

 ## Building the Draft
 Formatted text and HTML versions of the draft can be built using `make`.